Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Quasi-Periodic Oscillations and Black Hole Thermodynamic Phases

-In this section, we shall examine how the QPO frequencies of the particle encode the thermodynamic phase transition of the nonminimal coupled magnetic AdS BH, thereby clarifying their behavior across phase transitions.
+In this section, we investigate how the QPO frequencies of test particles encode the thermodynamic phase structure of the nonminimally coupled magnetic AdS black hole.
+In particular, we analyze their characteristic behavior across different phase transition regimes.